-The Mayor will preside at a meeting of Council.
+The Mayor will preside at a General or Special Meeting.
 If the Mayor is absent or unavailable to preside, the Deputy Mayor will preside.
 If both the Mayor and the Deputy Mayor, or the Mayor's delegate, are absent or unavailable to preside, a Councillor chosen by the Councillors present at the meeting will preside at the meeting.